Posted January 19, 2020 in Red Oxx Overlanding by Jim Markel

 "Some of my overlanding friends prefer to use drawers in the back of their rigs to store things like pots, or parts of their camp stove.
 My solution, the Big Bull Roll-up works like a hanging pantry.
 It sets up in seconds no matter where I camp."

-"The Big Bull features raised mesh zippered pockets of varying sizes to store spices, utensils, cleanup supplies, and more, all neatly organized.
+"The Big Bull features raised see-through mesh zippered pockets in three handy sizes to store spices, utensils, cleanup supplies, and more, all neatly organized.
 The see-through mesh allows me to see exactly which pocket a spoon, or a spatula, or a peppery spice is located.
 I can quickly grab it without rummaging to the bottom of a bin or digging into the far back corner of a drawer."

 "My favorite part of cooking when I’m overlanding is I can bring the good stuff with me in the rig.
 Cast iron skillets, whatever ingredients I’m in the mood for, and enough spices and sauces to make a seriously tasty meal, all neatly organized in my Big Bull Roll-up."